sharur7/runware/README.md

 Curious to see the app in action?
 Watch a demo [here](http://localhost:3000).
 Or try it yourself [here](http://localhost:3000).
+For more information, refer to the [Runware documentation](https://runware.ai/docs/en/getting-started/introduction).
 ---

 ## 📦 Dependencies